What is this to do with me?

 There are codes and guidelines aimed at tourists that have been produced by animal welfare organisations and tourist boards and we would encourage you to seek these out.
 Check with your tour operator and ask them if they are doing anything to affect welfare issues in the locations they are using.
 However, most importantly we would urge you to use your own judgment, commonsense and compassion when confronted with animals while you are on holiday and then act accordingly.

 Unfortunately we do not have staff on the ground in many countries where you might encounter poor welfare.
-If you are concerned about a horse overseas please follow this link to find an appropriate point of contact from the list of WSPA approved organisations.
+If you are concerned about a horse overseas you may like to get in touch with World Animal Protection who have a list of approved welfare organisations in countries worldwide.
+You can find a list of their regional offices here.